regisbsb/FeatureBee/README.md

 FeatureBee
 ==========

 FeatureBee helps you to release features without fears and pains.
-It´s the piece of puzzle which makes your Continuous Deplyoment perfect.
+It´s the piece of puzzle which makes your Continuous Deployment perfect.
 FeatureBee decouples code releases from feature releases and makes it easy to rollout new features step-by-step.

 For more details read [here](http://pgarbe.github.io/blog/2014/01/16/the-fear-of-new-features/) and [here](http://www.codeproject.com/Articles/727298/Getting-your-features-out)